DOI-USGS/ISIS3/CONTRIBUTING.md

 ## I have a question or a problem!
 If you have a question about or a problem with ISIS3, please see the [Redmine Issues](#redmine-issues) section.

-If you have a question or a problem with contributing to our software please contact ## REGENT EMAIL HERE ##.
+If you have a question or a problem with contributing to our software please contact mshepherd@usgs.gov

 ## How can I contribute?